exec-helper/source/src/config/docs/exec-helper-config.md

 See [exec-helper](@ref exec-helper)(1) for information about the usage of exec-helper.

 See [exec-helper-plugins](@ref exec-helper-plugins)(5) for the available plugins and their configuration options.

+See [exec-helper-custom-plugins](@ref exec-helper-custom-plugins)(5) for the available plugins and their configuration options.

 # COPYRIGHT
 Exec-helper is Copyright &copy; 2016-2017 under the GNU General Public License v3.0.